Agoda – Introducing Human Centered Design to an established Fortune 100 corporation

 Over the next few months, as generative research started to gain traction, the teams had gained enough confidence and comfort with the UX design and research process, that PMs started reaching out well in advance of any concrete ideas they had for product features, requesting formative research to help further develop their ideas through user research.

-Finally at this stage I had successfully achieved complete engagement in UX design and research from all product teams.
+Finally at this stage I had successfully achieved complete success with all customer facing product teams engaging in a human centered design process.